RunnerBoy51627/untitled_EX-alo_hack/README.md

 name the repo.
 (This Project was a Fixed Project from My LPW Project.)"

 This repo will add some releases for Switch, Wii U, N64, and PC.
 (New 3DS Not Supported.)
+(We will also include the Switch Installer Thing.)

 ## Why did you decide to step away from the LPW project?
 It was lost or something like that unfortunately.